As an Amazon Associate I earn from qualifying purchases.

 Like your hummus thick vs creamy?
 Use less liquid.

-My favorite part about this recipe is that you don’t need to chop the garlic!
+But my very favorite part about this everything bagel hummus recipe?
+You don’t need to chop the garlic!
 I hate chopping garlic.
 I would rather chop 7 onions than garlic.

 Just throw a clove in your food processor with everything else and it chops itself!
 Just don’t get too excited and forget to take off the shell.
 That would ruin your hummus and we can’t have that happening on my watch.

-Serve with vegetables, pita chips, crackers, as a sandwich spread, or even on chicken.
+Serve your homemade hummus with vegetables, pita chips, crackers, as a sandwich spread, or even on chicken.
 We loveeeee dipping plain baked chicken (seasoned with salt and pepper) in hummus.
 Are we weird for that?
 Don’t care.
-It’s delicious.
+It’s delicious (try it).

 Creamy, flavorful, and much cheaper than buying it.
 Homemade everything hummus for the triple win!